Part 2: When Helping Hurts

 Reflection Prompt:

 Have you ever found yourself helping in ways that weren’t received or appreciated?
-What did it reveal about how you see your worth?
+Did it cause you to question your worth?

 Close